International Olive Council: Headquarters

 The IOC has been headquartered in Madrid since it was founded in 1959.
 The rights, immunities and privileges of the IOC headquarters, staff and representatives are stipulated in a Headquarters Agreement signed with the Kingdom of Spain, which is the host country of the Organisation.

 Official languages

 The IOC has five official languages (Arabic, English, French, Italian and Spanish) and two working languages (English and French).

 Funding

 The IOC is funded through compulsory contributions paid by its Member States.
 Contributions are calculated each year according to the number of participation shares awarded to each Member in the IOC budget.

 Structure

-The structure of the IOC is quite simple.
-It revolves around the key figures of the Council of Members and its committees, the IOC chair and the Executive Secretariat.
+The structure of the IOC revolves around the key figures of the Council of Members and its committees, the IOC chair, and the Executive Secretariat.

 Council of Members

 The Council of Members is the principal decision-making body of the IOC.
 It is made up of one delegate per Member, who is assisted by alternates and advisers.
 It meets at least once a year to review IOC work and to approve the action programme and budget for the next year.

 The Council of Members takes decisions by consensus.
 If consensus is not reached, decision making is done by a qualified majority.